Destitute-Streetdwelling-Guttersnipe/reghex_patcher/README.md

   - generic detection of app, OS ... using lists of `reghex`
   - compute count of NOP bytes based on pre-defined instruction lengths
   - compute referenced offset based on pre-defined instruction lengths
+- `reghex_patcher` (in branch `reghex`) improve support for multiple architectures
+  - remove computation for x64 architecture (for referenced offset, count of NOP bytes)
+  - use regex look-ahead intead of pre-defined instruction lengths (for computation of referenced offset)
+  - use pre-defined patch bytes intead of computation for count of NOP bytes
+  - better detection of architecture, app, OS ... using 1 list of `reghex`

 # what is reghex